-ENV 2930 Internship in Environmental Science
+ENV 2930 Internship in Environmental Science 1-4 s.h.
 Field placement in governmental, industrial, or academic settings that provide experience in environmental science issues, e.g., water, soil, sewer, and/or sediment testing, community cleanup, park management, animal shelter.

-ENV 3210 Limnology: The Study of Lakes 3 s.h.
+ENV 3210.00 Limnology: The Study of Lakes

 A study of the influences of physical, chemical, and biological factors on the structure and function of inland lakes and ecosystems.
-Lecture 2 hours, laboratory 3 hours.
+Lecture will meet 2 hours per week.
 Prerequisite: 6 s.h. in Biology.
+Co-requisite: ENV 3210.LB.